Divyarudresh/notebook/README.md

 # Notes App

-A simple and modern web application for managing notes, built with Python Flask and SQLite.
+A simple and modern web application for managing notes, built with Node.js, Express, and SQLite.

 ## Features